jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 **Allocators** in C++ are rather infamous for their over-engineered interface, which is not useful 99.42% of the time.
 This even forced the committee to come-up, in **C++17**, with a lighter interface called [PMR](https://youtu.be/v3dz-AKOVL8).
 But this time, the good old full-blown interface found a very clever usage in Bob's hands.
 Indeed, [std::allocator_traits](https://en.cppreference.com/w/cpp/memory/allocator_traits) has a nice type property **pointer**.
 Which means that the Standard offers a nice [customization point](https://quuxplusone.github.io/blog/2018/03/19/customization-points-for-functions/) to switch normal pointers **T\*** for a given allocator to a type that acts like a pointer would.
 These wanna-be pointers are what you call **fancy pointers**.
 Somehow, you can think of **fancy pointers** as more generalized concept of [smart pointers](https://en.wikipedia.org/wiki/Smart_pointer).

 Now let's say that you would like to serialise to / deserialise from binary a container-like object (vector, list...) with a bunch of [trivial objects](https://msdn.microsoft.com/en-us/library/mt767760.aspx?f=255&MSPPError=-2147217396) inside and send it through a network.
 Providing that you are targeting one and only one architecture, which is often the case for servers, you may be able to use [std::memcpy](https://en.cppreference.com/w/cpp/string/byte/memcpy) to transfer the representation of this container into a **char\*** buffer.
 Then, the whole buffer can be wired to another machine.
 At the endpoint, to deserialise the container from that buffer you can re-use **std::memcpy** to copy back the binary representation into a container ([note that you cannot rely reinterpret_cast in C++ for that purpose](https://www.reddit.com/r/cpp/comments/5fk3wn/undefined_behavior_with_reinterpret_cast/)...).
 This will work smoothly as long as none of the stored PODs have pointers as members referencing each others!
-Indeed, pointers are usually not valid as soon as you cross the boundary of a process or a machine.
+Pointers are usually not valid as soon as you cross the boundary of a process or a machine.
 This huge drawback can be avoided by introducing **fancy pointers** to your code-base.

-For instance, Bob brings **offset_ptr** to the table, which permits to express some reference between two elements using their distance from each others:
+As an example on how to fix that issue, Bob brings **offset_ptr** to the table, which permits to express some reference between two elements using their distance from each others:
 ```
 struct obj
 {